Rank 1 abelian normal subgroups of 2-knot groups

+The most familiar constructions of 2-knots involve either (twist-)spinning, surgery on finite sets of loops in connected sums of copies of $S^3\times{S^1}$ or surgery on a section of the mapping torus of a self-homeomorphism of a 3-manifold.
+The associated knot groups either have deficiency 1 or have finitely generated commutator subgroup.
+The group $\Phi$ is the only knot group arising from any of these constructions which has an abelian normal subgroup which is not finitely generated.

-If there is such a 2-knot group $\pi$ then we may ask whether $\sqrt\pi$ is finitely generated as a $\mathbb{Z}[\pi]$-module.
-(Since $\sqrt\pi$ is torsion free and abelian of rank 1, this is equivalent to it being the normal closure in $\pi$ of one element.)
+It remains unknown whether there are any such 2-knot groups other than $\Phi$.
+If $\pi$ is such a group then we may ask whether $\sqrt\pi$ is finitely generated as a $\mathbb{Z}[\pi]$-module.
+(Since $\sqrt\pi$ is torsion-free and abelian of rank 1, this is equivalent to it being the normal closure in $\pi$ of one element.)
 Since $Aut(\sqrt\pi)$ is abelian, $\pi$ acts on $\sqrt\pi$ through $\pi/\pi'\cong\mathbb{Z}$, and so the module structure is determined by the action of a meridian.
-If $\sqrt\pi$ is not finitely generated as a $\mathbb{Z}[\pi/\pi']$-module, is it at least a minimax group?
-Although we cannot yet answer these questions, we shall use homological algebra to give some restrictions.
+If $\sqrt\pi$ is not finitely generated as a $\mathbb{Z}[\pi]$-module, is it at least a minimax group?
+Although we cannot yet answer these questions, we can establish some restrictions.

-It is easily seen that if $\pi$ has an infinite cyclic normal subgroup $A<\pi'$ then $A/A\cap\pi''$ is finite of odd order.
-In \S1 we show that each odd order is realized by $A=\sqrt\pi$, for some fibred 2-knot.
-The main results consider the possibly empty class of 2-knots with $\pi\not\cong\Phi$ and $\sqrt\pi$ not finitely generated.
-In \S2 we show that no such knot can be fibred or have group of deficiency 1.
-Knot groups are HNN extensions with finitely generated base and associated subgroups.
-In \S3 we consider the implications of this fact for our question.
-In \S4 we show that if $\pi$ is almost coherent (finitely generated subgroups are $FP_2$) and these conditions hold then $\sqrt\pi/\sqrt\pi\cap\pi''$ is again finite of odd order, $\sqrt\pi$ meets nontrivially every subgroup which is not locally free, and $c.d.\pi''=3$.
-If $\pi$ has a normal subgroup $N$ such that $N<\pi'$ and $c.d.N=2$ then $\pi$ acts on $\sqrt\pi$ through $\pm1$.